pborreli/drgomesp.github.com/source/_posts/2013-02-28-yes-you-can-have-low-coupling-in-a-symfony-standard-edition-application.markdown

             type: string
 ```

-Yes, that will make you write a considerable amount of aditional code and mantain a larger number of files, but I usually don't worry about it too much.
+Yes, that will make you write a considerable amount of additional code and maintain a larger number of files, but I usually don't worry about it too much.
 Since you are not going to be following the default Symfony structure, you might have to check the [documentation](http://symfony.com/doc/master/reference/configuration/doctrine.html#mapping-configuration) on the Doctrine mapping configuration and see if you need any additional work to make everything flow as expected.

 ## Final thoughts

-To be honest, if you are comfortable with writting an application using some components to solve individual and isolated problems and not a full-stack framework, you will be able to write low coupling code easier.
+To be honest, if you are comfortable with writing an application using some components to solve individual and isolated problems and not a full-stack framework, you will be able to write low coupling code easier.
 That doesn't mean every application based on this kind of framework has high coupling code.

 The bottom line is: low coupling it's really more about how you design and structure your application architecture and less to what framework you choose to use.
 Symfony is extremely powerful and, at the same time, flexible enough to let you decide how to structure your code.
 That's awesome, right?